navveenb/lean-agentic-ai/foundation-agentic-ai/anatomy-of-a-lean-agent.md

-# Day 4 – Anatomy of a Lean Agent
+# Anatomy of a Lean Agent
 *Components, State, Memory, Models, and Tools*

 ---